Fly Fishing The Bighorn River in Fort Smith, Montana

 Non-Angling Activities and Options

-This is primarily a fishing-focused destination, however there are a few sights that non-anglers and anglers will find fascinating.
-The Little Bighorn Battlefield is located 45 minutes from the Lodge.
-You can take a tour of the battlefield where Custer’s famous "Last Stand" and defeat to Sitting Bull and Crazy Horse occurred.
+This is primarily a fishing-focused destination.
+However, there are a few sights that non-anglers and anglers will find fascinating.
+The Little Bighorn Battlefield is located 45 minutes away.
+You can take a tour of the battlefield where Custer’s famous “Last Stand” and defeat to Sitting Bull and Crazy Horse occurred.
 There is also a historic museum on-site as well.
 Bighorn Lake is a short 10-mile drive from the shop.
 It is a popular area for boating, fishing and wildlife watching.

 Internet / Communications